-CHAPTER 3 1 THE DEPUTY COMMISSIONERS 2 SEC.
-8. Appointment and Rank of Deputy Commissioners. - There shall be four 3 (4) Deputy Commissioners who shall be appointed by the President.
-They shall have the 4 same rank, salary and privileges of an Assistant Secretary of a Department.
-5 SEC.
-9. Duties of Deputy Commissioners. - In addition to their duties as members 6 of the Board, the Deputy Commissioners shall exercise additional powers, subject to the 7 approval of and as may be assigned by the Board, in the following areas of concern as: 8 a.
-Deputy Commissioner for Administration, Finance, Planning, Legal and Information 9 and Communications Technology; 10 b.
-Deputy Commissioner for Regional Operations, Registration, Immigration 11 Regulation and Visa and Special Permit; 12 c.
-Deputy Commissioner for Intelligence, Enforcement, Fraud Prevention and 13 Complaint and Prosecution; and 14 d.
-Deputy Commissioner for International Policies, Cooperation and Social 15 Integration.
-16 CHAPTER 4 17 THE BOARD OF COMMISSIONERS 18 Powers and Functions of the Board. -SEC.
-10. The Board shall have the 19 following powers and functions: 20 (a) Decide on deportation cases; 21 (b) Act on appeals on decisions promulgated by immigration hearing officers; 22 (c) Act on applications or recommendations for revocation of immigration status; 23 (d) Act on applications for recognition of Philippine citizenship by reason of birth or 24 marriage; 25 (e) Decide on applications for legalization of residence in accordance with law; 26

-(f) Prescribe and promulgate rules of proceedings before it;

-(g) Cite and punish for contempt any person in accordance with the Rules of Court;

-(h) Prepare and publish operations manual and rules of procedure, including schedule of fees, for all transactions entered into by the Commission with the public;
+1 (x) Act on applications for recognition of Philippine citizenship on foundlings.
+2 3 CHAPTER 3 4 THE DEPUTY COMMISSIONERS 5 SEC.
+8. Appointment and Rank of Deputy Commissioners There shall be four (4) 6 Deputy Commissioners who shall be appointed by the President.
+They shall have the same rank, 7 salary and privileges of an Assistant Secretary of a Department.
+8 Provided, that a plantilla for one (1) Deputy Commissioner shall be created which shall be 9 occupied by a career officer from the Commission.
+10 SEC.
+9. Duties of Deputy Commissioners In addition to their duties as Members of 11 the Board, the Deputy Commissioners shall exercise additional powers, subject to the approval 12 of and as may be assigned by the Board, in the following areas of concern as: 13 (a) Deputy Commissioner for Administration, Finance, Planning, Legal and Information 14 and Communications Technology; 15 (b) Deputy Commissioner for Regional Operations, Registration, Immigration Regulation 16 and Visa and Special Permit; 17 (c) Deputy Commissioner for Intelligence, Enforcement, Fraud Prevention and 18 Complaint and Prosecution; and 19 (d) Deputy Commissioner for International Policies, Cooperation and Social Integration.
+20 21 CHAPTER 4 22 THE BOARD OF COMMISSIONERS 23 SEC.
+10. Powers and Functions of the Board The Board shall have the following 24 powers and functions: 25 (a) Decide on deportation cases; 26 (b) Act on appeals on decisions promulgated by immigration hearing officers; 27 (c) Act on applications or recommendations for revocation of immigration status; 28 (d) Act on applications for recognition of Philippine citizenship by reason of birth or 29 marriage; 30 (e) Act on applications for recognition of Philippine citizenship of foundlings; 31 (f) Decide on applications for legalization of residence in accordance with law; 32 (g) Prescribe and promulgate rules of proceedings before it; 33 (h) Cite and punish for contempt any person in accordance with the Rules of Court; 34 (i) Prepare and publish operations manual and rules of procedure, including schedule of 35 fees, for all transactions entered into by the Commission with the public; 36 (j) Formulate policies, directives, programs and projects of the Commission; and

-- (i) Formulate policies, directives, programs and projects of the Commission; and - (j) Perform such other powers and functions as provided by existing laws, rules and regulations not inconsistent with any of the provisions of this Act. - SEC.
-11. Decisions of the Board.
-In all cases or proceedings before the Board, the decision of the majority shall prevail.
+(k) Perform such other powers and functions as provided by existing laws, rules and regulations not incor nsister nt with any of the p rovisions o of t his Act.

+SEC.
+11. Decisions of the Board. - In all cases or proceedings before the Board, the decision of the majority shall prevail.
 Decisions of the Board shall become final and executory fifteen (15) days from receipt thereof.
 Only one (1) motion for reconsideration shall be filed with the Board.
 Decisions in deportation cases may be appealed to the Office of the President within fifteen (15) days from receipt thereof, whose decision shall be final and executory unless stayed by an order of the Court of Appeals.
 The appeal shall stay the execution of the decision appealed from unless the Board, in the interest of national security and/or public safety, directs its execution pending appeal.